cosmicdeveloper-lab/CosmoTrade/README.md

 **Head and shoulders pattern**

-**RSI & Hanging man & Fibonacci levels:**
+**RSI & Hanging Man & Fibonacci Levels**:
+Bullish: When the price is at a Fibonacci support level, the last candle is a hanging man, and RSI is oversold
-When the price is at a Fibonacci level, the last candle is a hanging man, and the RSI is either overbought or oversold
+Bearish: When the price is at a Fibonacci resistance level, the last candle is a hanging man, and RSI is overbought

 > ⚠️ **Disclaimer:** This bot is for informational purposes.
 Always conduct independent market analysis before trading.